 4. Myth: You should serve only one food for a few days before introducing another.

 Truth: Unless your baby’s pediatrician has specified otherwise, most experts agree that you don’t have to wait days between serving up new foods.
-While past recommendations suggested a waiting period between new food introductions to make sure your little one doesn’t show signs of allergies, research now indicates that waiting days between new foods will only stretch out exposure to a wider variety, possibly leading to a delay in the introduction of allergenic foods, which isn’t beneficial.
+While past recommendations suggested a waiting period between new food introductions to make sure your little one doesn’t show signs of allergies, research now indicates that waiting days between new foods will only stretch out exposure to a wider variety of foods, possibly leading to a delay in the introduction of allergenic foods, which isn’t beneficial.
 You should, of course, watch your baby carefully to see how he reacts to any new food, but remember that it’s unlikely your baby will be allergic to most, if not all, of the foods you introduce.

 5. Myth: Baby food must be bland without spices.

 Truth: There’s no reason why you can’t spice up your baby’s life with flavor, even when first starting solids.
 Sure, you shouldn’t be pouring on added salt or sugar, but herbs and spices can (and should) find their way into your baby’s meals.
-Flavor what you’re serving baby with garlic, basil, thyme, rosemary, mint, cinnamon, paprika, cumin, turmeric, and plenty of other seasonings in your spice rack to help expand his palate.
+Flavor what you’re serving baby with garlic, basil, thyme, rosemary, mint, cinnamon, paprika, cumin, turmeric, and plenty of other seasonings in your spice rack to help expand that newly developing palate.

 6. Myth: Gagging is the same as choking.